salmanasiddiqui/streamlog/README.md

 # Streamlog

 Streamlog is a Rails Mountable Engine.
-It streams application logs to the browser.
+It streams rails application log to the browser.
 It is an alternative to [Browserlog](https://coveralls.io/r/dieb/browserlog).
 Browserlog is based on polling while streamlog streams the log.

 ## Installation